aabbtree77/esp32-vpn/README.md

 ## Introduction

 DOIT DEVIT V1 ESP32-WROOM-32 is an inexpensive (10-20$) MCU board with Wi-Fi connectivity.
 ESP32 has a punch line: We do not really need a whole OS and gigahertzes with gigabytes to control embedded devices.
-However, global network connectivity remains to be a challenge.
+The downside is that global connectivity becomes a challenge.

-There are several choices:
+There are several ways to go:

 - ESP32-specific cloud called [ESP RainMaker](https://github.com/espressif/esp-rainmaker/issues/96).
 Vendor lock-in, still young/unclear stability, steep pricing.